Which Raspberry Pi model should you get for your digital photo frame?

 In any case, ensure your power supply is sufficient for your respective model.

-Last but not least, get a Flirc case: It will ensure that your Raspberry Pi is kept cool and that you don’t need a fan.
+Last, get a Flirc case: It will ensure that your Raspberry Pi is kept cool and that you don’t need a fan.
 This is especially relevant when you pick a Pi 4 or 5 because they get quite a bit warmer than the Model 3.
 I have yet to see a better case than the Flirc, and they are not expensive.

 Get a 32 or 64-GB card to keep wear low for the SD card.